SCALES: Boost Binary Neural Network for Image Super-Resolution with Efficient Scalings: Background

 DNNs have been widely used in image SR for their satisfying performance.
-The pioneering work SRCNN \cite{dong2015image} first uses a DNN which has only three convolution layers to reconstruct the HR image in an end-to-end way.
-VDSR \cite{kim2016accurate} increases the network depth to 20 convolution layers and introduces global residual learning for better performance.
-SRResNet \cite{ledig2017photo} introduces residual blocks in SR and achieves better image quality.
-SRGAN \cite{ledig2017photo} uses SRResNet as the generator and an additional discriminator to recover more photo-realistic textures.
-EDSR \cite{lim2017enhanced} removes BN in the residual block and features with a deeper and wider model with up to 43M model parameters.
-Dense connect \cite{zhang2018residual}, channel attention module \cite{zhang2018image}, and non-local attention \cite{zhang2019residual} mechanism are also used in SR networks to improve the image quality.
-However, these networks have very large memory and computation overheads that can hardly be deployed on resource-constrained devices.
+SRCNN \cite{dong2015image} first uses three convolution layers to reconstruct the HR image in an end-to-end way.
+VDSR \cite{kim2016accurate} increases the network depth to 20 convolution layers and introduces global residual learning.
+SRResNet \cite{ledig2017photo} introduces residual blocks as the basic block.
+EDSR \cite{lim2017enhanced} removes batch normalization layers (BN) in the basic block and uses a deeper and wider model, which has become the standard architecture for CNN-based SR networks.
+After that, dense connect \cite{zhang2018residual}, channel attention module \cite{zhang2018image}, and non-local attention mechanism \cite{zhang2019residual} are introduced in SR networks for better image quality.
+In recent years, Transformer-based SR networks are proposed with better performance.
+IPT~\cite{chen2021pre} leverages the Transformer encoder-decoder structure and pre-training on large-scale dataset.
+SwinIR~\cite{liang2021swinir} is based on Swin Transformer and performs better than IPT.
+HAT~\cite{chen2023activating} combines channel attention, window-based self-attention, and cross-attention schemes and reaches better image SR performance.